 The fluo-4 dye increases its fluorescence intensity as cytosolic calcium increases.
 You will use this increase to measure the calcium signal in stimulated cells.
 Because fluorescence intensity decreases as a region goes out of focus, it is important to confirm that the manipulations you do to stimulate cells do not throw off the microscope focus.
 The first thing to do is to test the system with a sham addition (just plain HBS buffer).
 The goal is to show that the fluorescence of the cells doesn't change during a time lapse sequence when you add solution to the Petri dish.
-Figure 26 illustrates the proper technique for adding solution to the dish.
+Figure 27 illustrates the proper technique for adding solution to the dish.

-Using a $10 \times$ or $40 \times$ lens, find an area with cells (blue excitation for the fluo-4). $40 \times$ is better if you can find a field of view with at least 5 cells.
+Using a $10 \times \text{ or } 40 \times \text{ lens}$, find an area with cells (blue excitation for the fluo-4). $40 \times \text{ is better}$ if you can find a field of view with at least 5 cells.
 Set up the microscope to take a time lapse sequence, 61 images at 2 sec between images.
-You should use $2 \times 2$ or $4 \times 4$ binning to reduce the amount of data that you will be collecting and storing.
+You should use 2×2 or 4×4 binning to reduce the amount of data that you will be collecting and storing.
 Of course you need to use the computer-controlled shutter to reduce photobleaching during the time lapse sequence.

-Get a 750 $\mu$ L aliquot of HBS in a small tube and a Pasteur pipette with bulb or 1000 $\mu$ L pipettor prior to starting the time lapse.
+Get a 750 μ L aliquot of HBS in a small tube and a Pasteur pipette with bulb or 1000 μ L pipettor prior to starting the time lapse.
 One of the partners should be the designated "adder" while the other partner should be the designated "timekeeper" to keep the solution additions consistent for subsequent experiments.
 The adder should get ready for addition by positioning the pipette tip and tube with solution near the Petri dish.
 When ready, the timekeeper should start the time lapse.
 The solution should be added between image collection frames.
 The adder will have less than 2 seconds to do this.
 Let a few images be collected prior to addition for a baseline fluorescence measurement.
-Add the 750 $\mu$ L of HBS after a few frames, say between frames 10 and 11 (Figure 26).
-The timekeeper should write down the actual addition interval and also write down any relevant information (such as "solution was added 1 sec after end of frame 10" or "solution addition continued during collection of frame 11").
-Once the solution has been added, sit back and wait for the time lapse collection to finish.
+Add the 750 μ L of HBS after a few frames, say between frames 10 and 11 (Figure 27).
+The timekeeper should write down the actual addition interval and also write down any relevant information (such as "solution was added 1 sec after end of frame 10" or "solution addition continued during collection to finish.